American Federation of Labor: National Civic Federation

 Some unions within the A.F. of L. helped form and participated in the National Civic Federation.
 The National Civic Federation was formed by several progressive employers who sought to avoid labor disputes by fostering collective bargaining and "responsible" unionism.

 Major Republican leaders, such as President William McKinley and Senator Mark Hanna, made pro-labor statements.
 According to Gwendolyn Mink: The escalation in labor disruptions and the expansion in union membership encouraged business leaders to promote union-employer cooperation in order to rationalize production and maximize efficiency.
 The AFL was the linchpin of such cooperation.
 Where AFL unions existed, the AFL could be called upon to manage labor conflict; equally important, the AFL was unlikely to sacrifice its organization to the volatility of industrial unionism.

-Labor's participation in the National Civic Federation created internal division within the A.F. of L. The Socialist elemet who believed the only way to help workers was to remove large industry from private ownership, denounced labor's efforts at cooperation with the capitalists.
+Labor's participation in the National Civic Federation created internal division within the A.F. of L. The Socialist element who believed the only way to help workers was to remove large industry from private ownership, denounced labor's efforts at cooperation with the capitalists.
 The A.F. of L. nonetheless continued its association with the group, which declined in importance as the decade of the 1910s drew to a close.